Golf Tutorials

 Step 1: The "Bump" or Lateral Shift

-The very first movement to initiate the downswing isn’t to swing your arms or spin your shoulders open.
+The first movement to initiate the downswing isn’t to swing your arms or spin your shoulders open.
 It is a small, subtle but incredibly important lateral "bump" of your hips toward the target.
 Think of shifting your weight from the inside of your trail foot to the inside of your lead foot.
 This move is crucial for two reasons:

 1. It establishes the proper low point for your swing, ensuring you hit the ball first and then the turf for that crisp, compressed iron shot.